Sriharish-V-J/Task_5_Capturing_And_Analyzing_Network_Traffic_Using_Wireshark/README.md

 # Task_5_Capturing_And_Analyzing_Network_Traffic_Using_Wireshark

 ## 🎯 Objective
-To capture real-time network traffic and analyse common network protocols such as DNS, HTTP, and TCP using Wireshark.
+To capture real-time network traffic and analyse common network protocols such as DNS, HTTP, and ICMP using Wireshark.

 ---